 The details of the valuation principles applied in the EBS, including the differences between the valuation principles and those applied in the financial statements, are outlined in Chapter D - Valuation for solvency purposes of this report.
+The Company adopted IFRS 17 Insurance Contracts in accordance with the International Reporting Financial Standards requirements in 2023.
+The year-on-year comparison highlights reclassifications linked to the implementation of the new IFRS17 standards.

 In the EBS both assets and liabilities relating to in-force business are recognized at market-consistent values which constitutes the valuation for solvency purposes.
-SI's EBS as at December 31, 2022 has been prepared based on the assumption that the Company will continue as a going concern, in line with the preparation of the financial statements.
+SI's EBS as at December 31, 2023 has been prepared based on the assumption that the Company will continue as a going concern, in line with the preparation of the financial statements.
 SI prepares its financial statements in accordance with International Financial Reporting Standards (IFRS).

 The preparation of the EBS requires management to make certain judgements, assumptions and estimates.
 These affect the reported amounts of assets and liabilities and the additional disclosures.
 Management reviews these estimates and assumptions periodically, based on past experience and other factors.
 The actual outcome and results could differ substantially from estimates and assumptions made.
-The most material financial statement items for which SI uses estimates and assumptions are the technical provisions (best estimate liabilities and risk margin), insurance and reinsurance receivables/payables, liabilities relating to reinsurance operations, the fair value and impairment of financial instruments and deferred taxes.
+The most material financial statement items for which SI uses estimates and assumptions are insurance contracts issued, reinsurance contracts held, the fair value and impairment of financial instruments and deferred taxes.